CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 are purely implicit -- one just indexes the same array using the appropriate convention.

+## `restrict` semantics

+QFunction arguments can be assumed to have `restrict` semantics.
+That is, each input and output array must reside in distinct memory without overlap.

 ## Internal Layouts

 Ceed backends are free to use any **E-vector** and **Q-vector** data layout, to include never fully forming these vectors, so long as the backend passes the `t5**` series tests and all examples.